 The founders, siblings Anna and William, found a massive opportunity in the food and beverage industry, when they were getting their morning coffees and saw the amount of coffee grounds being thrown out.
 After doing some research, they learnt that the food and beverage industries create an enormous amount of waste, and this gave them inspiration to launch a skincare brand that solves this problem.

 After shaving, your skin is going to need some hydration and protection.
-Body Stones by Kate McLeod will do just that.
-Made with ingredients like shea butter, sweet almond and apricot kernel oils, and pure essential oils like Rose and Frankincense, these body stones act like armor on the skin.
+Moisturizing Body Bar by Nopalera will do just that.
+Made with ingredients like cocoa seed and shea butters, jojoba seed and sunflower seed oils, and theur signature nopal (cactus), these lotion bars act like armor on the skin.

 So there you have a full bathroom of items that are 100% plastic-free, from brands that are transparent, ethical, and sustainable in their practices.